apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

    Done stopping and starting console proxy vm(s).
    Stopping and starting 4 running routing vm(s)...
    Done restarting router(s).

+After the upgrade process is complete, you can disable unauthenticated API access again by setting "integration.api.port" to 0.
+Don't forget to restart the management server afterwards.

 .. sub-section included in upgrade notes.